holab-hku/starmapVis/README.md

     adataStarmap = pd.concat([adataStarmap,label['cluster']], axis=1, join='inner')
     adataStarmap.to_csv(result_path,index = None)
 ```
 Zip the csv file with the tissue image, StarmapVR can visualize the spatial trancriptomic data in spatial dimensions.
-An example file can be found in /sampledata/spl.zip.
+An example can be found in /example with Scanpy/Convert from Scanpy (spatial).ipynb .
+The example data can be found in /sampleData/humanlymphnode_4096_data.zip.

 ## Visualisation of Image cytometry data
-For image cytometry data with actual cell image, user can zip their cell images(cell_index as the image name) with the requiring csv file, An example file can be found in /sampledata/ato.zip.
+For image cytometry data with actual cell image, user can zip their cell images(cell index as the image name) with the requiring csv file, An example file can be found in /sampleData/Multi-ATOM_105kimage_data.zip.

 ## Usage instructions